Everything You Need to Know to Visit Lake Atitlan

 The best places to swim in the lake are found here.
 I’d recommend heading to Cerro Tzankujil Nature Reserve for crystal clear water, walking trails and a platform on the cliff edge to jump off.

 There are a few other villages, like Santa Cruz, that are very secluded.
-You’ll most likely eat all of your meals at your accommodation, but they’re a great place if you’re wanting to get off the grid and unwind.
-Regardless of which village you stay in, you can easily do trips to the other villages.
+You’ll most likely eat all of your meals at your accommodation, but they’re a great place if you want to get off the grid and completely unwind.
+Regardless of which village you stay in, you can easily make trips to the other villages.Â

 Our Top Tip: some of the towns have paths between them but it’s not recommended that you walk.
 There have previously been robberies targeting backpackers.
 Instead, take a tuk-tuk or a boat (see below).

-How To Get Around Lake Atitlan
+Getting Around Lake Atitlan

 One of the first things you’ll notice is how dire the roads are!
-Most roads are bumpy dirt tracks, so, the easiest and most comfortable way to get around the lake is using the boats or lanchas.
+Most roads are bumpy dirt tracks, so, the easiest and most comfortable way of getting around Lake Atitlan is using boats or lanchas.Â

-Boats leave from the dock in each town and the men working there will point you in the direction of which boat to take for your destination.
-There isn’t a set schedule per se, instead, they tend to wait to fill up before leaving.
+Boats leave from the dock in each town and those working there will point you in the direction of which boat to take for your destination.
+There isn’t a set schedule per se, instead, they tend to wait to fill up before leaving.Â

 Boats start running at 6:30am and the last boat leaves around 7:30pm.
 Prices seem to change quite regularly, but as a tourist, you’ll be charged more than a local.